rcalandrelli/HiCtool/README.md

 ## Version history

-### March xx, 2020
+### March 27, 2020

 - Version 2.2 released:

-   - A/B compartment analysis is now included.
+   - A/B compartment analysis.
-   - Calculation and plotting of the Pearson correlation matrix from the O/E contact matrix (only Yaffe-Tanay method).
+   - Calculation and plotting of the Pearson correlation matrix from the O/E contact matrix (only Yaffe-Tanay normalization method).
    - Calculation and plotting of the eigenvector for A/B compartment annotation.
    - Small bug fixes.